 If you’re someone who prefers to travel solo then make sure you grab my Safety Tips for Solo Female Travelers Guide to help you better prepare for your next trip!
 It’s not just for women as these tips can help anyone.

-Make sure you’re following me on Instagram and TikTok for more up to date content on where I’m at and where I’m going next.
-If you haven’t already, join my email list so you know about any new posts before anyone else.
+Make sure you’re following me on Instagram, TikTok, and YouTube for more up to date content on where I’m at and where I’m going next.
+If you haven’t already, join my email list so you know about my new adventures, general travel updates, and more before anyone else!
 Until then…

 Viaja more y live más,